wandvvs/winutil/README.md

 # winutil

-winutil.h - independent abstract library to build your applications with prepared methods to work with Windows 10.
+winutil.h - independent class to build your applications with prepared methods to work with Windows 10.

 ## Getting Started